Richard III Wensleydale

 At The Courtyard Dairy Richard 3rd Wensleydale is sold at barely a month old, ensuring it is zesty, fresh and clean.

 Wensleydale was originally a sheep’s milk cheese – it is said that production of Wensleydale started at the request of William the Conqueror who wanted a sheep’s milk cheese similar to Roquefort.
 Production was carried out by monks at Jervaulx Abbey, spreading from there throughout the dales up to Teesdale and down to Bolton Abbey (production also being at Fountains Abbey and Fors Abbey).
 It would have been an open-textured cheese and often blue.
 With the dissolution of the monasteries the recipes for making cheese passed into the farmers’ hands, as they continued to make the dales cheeses.

 As the country moved towards cow dairy farming in the 17th-century, the rolling topography of the northern dales meant they weren’t suited to the large dairy herds that were found in the south.
 Instead, small quantities of cheese were made simply (by letting milk go sour) and eaten young, as sustenance to feed the farmer and his family.
 It is for this reason that the fresh, crumbly cheeses came to be so well associated with this area.

 The majority of Wensleydale was consolidated when a local cheese-factor set up a dairy in Hawes so he could produce his own cheese and control quality, serving to move cheese production of Wensleydale away from the farms.
-This creamery still exists to this day (Wensleydale Creamery), yet a few small Wensleydale cheese producers continue to exist, of which Fortmayne Dairy is one.
+This creamery still exists to this day and makes very fine cheese (Wensleydale Creamery), yet a few small Wensleydale cheese producers continue to exist, of which Fortmayne Dairy is one.

 What weight to buy?